AgPipeline/template-rgb-plot/demonstrations/README.md

 Now that you're created your algorithm, there's a few more things to take care of:

 1. Make sure you've checked in your changes into source control; you don't want to lose all that hard work!
-2. Update the blueprint.md file.
-If you have additional changes to make to the README and then run
+2. Update the blueprint.md file if you have additional changes to make to the README and then run
 ```npx @appnest/readme generate --package codemeta.json```,
 filling out the sections with information on your algorithm; others will want to know so they can use it!
 3. Submit any requests to our ticketing system on GitHub:  https://github.com/AgPipeline/computing-pipeline/issues/new/choose